-- 5 than 74% of the TWS variations north of 40°N. The change of the water mass (liquid and ice) represents over 34% of seasonal amplitude of total high latitude area-average TWS.
-The water reservoir from runoff (fast runoff and streams) contributes on average only 8 and 4% respectively, while the reservoirs related to floodplains and deep drainage are negligible (see Fig. 8(a)).
-Since the TWS variations are mainly caused by snow mass changes and change of humidity of the soil, the impact of the inclusion of peatland processes has to be studied. - 10 Modelled TWS in Fig. 8a has the same phase than in the GRACE observation, but the annual amplitude is underestimated by 27% in the model.
+(see Fig. 10(a)).
+Since the TWS variations are mainly caused by snow mass changes and change of humidity of the soil, the impact of the inclusion of peatland processes has to be studied.

+Modelled TWS in Fig. 10a has the same phase than in the GRACE observation, but the annual amplitude is underestimated by 27% in the model.
 The simulation of TWS is improved by the soil freezing and snow parameterisation introduced by Gouttevin et al. (2012) as shown by Largeron (2016).
-In the model, the accumulation of snow represents three-quarters of the total increase of TWS north of 45°North between Autumn and Spring (blue curve in Fig. 8a).
-In addition, the soil freezing parameterisation keeps a mass of water stored as ice in the soil pores (green curve in Fig. 8a) instead whereas in absence of freezing, liquid - 15 water losses from runoff and drainage would decrease TWS.
-By contrast, the three free water reservoirs corresponding to water being routed to the ocean (red, orange, pink curves in Fig. 8a) have a small seasonal variation and thus do not contribute to the amplitude of TWS.
+In the model, the accumulation of snow represents three-quarters of the total increase of TWS north of 45°North between Autumn and Spring (blue curve in Fig. 10a).
+In addition, the soil freezing parameterisation keeps a mass of water stored as ice in the soil pores (green curve in Fig. 10a) instead whereas in absence of freezing, liquid water losses from runoff and drainage would decrease TWS.
+By contrast, the three free water reservoirs corresponding to water being routed to the ocean (red, orange, pink curves in Fig. 10a) have a small seasonal variation and thus do not contribute to the amplitude of TWS.

 In our model, peatlands store a fraction of runoff water that is not transported to the ocean.
-To evaluate the impact of peatlands on the variation of TWS, we selected only the grid-cells containing some peat (non-zero peat fraction) and performed two

-- 20 simulations.
-We have evaluated the contribution of the SOIL reservoir both for all column of soil (Fig. 8b) and for the column of soil of peatland only (Fig. 8c).
-The results shown in Fig. 8b indicate that the additional storage of water contributed by the peat fraction in the selected grid cells is negligible (the curves with and without peatlands are merely distinguishable).
+To evaluate the impact of peatlands on the variation of TWS, we selected only the grid-cells containing some peat (non-zero peat fraction) and performed two simulations.
+We evaluated the contribution of the SOIL reservoir both for all soil columns (Fig. 10b) and for the peatland soil column only (Fig. 10c).
+The results shown in Fig. 10b indicate that the additional storage of water contributed by the peat fraction in the selected grid cells is negligible (the curves with and without peatlands are merely distinguishable).
 In this case, the TWS changes are reduced by 0.10 cm due to the lower variation of soil humidity with the peatland scheme, where the inter-annual variations are low.
-Moreover, the inter-annual variability of TWS in the regions of northern peatlands only is - 25 better represented than for the whole boreal regions.
-However, the TWS change in northern peatlands is higher when only the soil column of peatland is considered (Fig. 8c) and reaches an increase in mass gain up to 2 cm in 2009.
+Moreover, the inter-annual variability of TWS in the regions of northern peatlands only is better represented than for the whole boreal regions.
+However, the TWS change in northern peatlands is higher when only the soil column of peatland is considered (Fig. 10c) and reaches an increase in mass gain up to 2 cm in 2009.
 However, more water storage only occurs in the column of peat soil and not in the other column of soil of a grid cell.
-When the column of peat soil only is considered (Fig. 8c), the TWS change is higher and reaches an increase in mass gain up to 2 cm in 2009.
-This is the reason why we show in Fig. 8c simulated TWS averaged over the area covered by peat only (column of peat soil) compared to - 30 a simulation where the same area is covered by grass.
+When the column of peat soil only is considered (Fig. 10c), the TWS change is higher and reaches an increase in mass gain up to 2 cm in 2009.
+This is the reason why we show in Fig. 10c simulated TWS averaged over the area covered by peat only (column of peat soil) compared to a simulation where the same area is covered by grass.
 Local TWS remains lower in summer with peat than with grass, inducing a reduction of 65 % of the annual TWS change of these soils.
-The annual mean amplitude of the change of humidity of the peat soils only (Fig. 8 c) has been reduced by 1.26 cm (from 1.94 to 0.68 with the peatland scheme).
-The TWS change of peat soils has a mean annual amplitude of 6.77 cm against 8.17 cm when the scheme of peatland is not activated (STD).
-This leads to small inter-annual variations.
+The annual mean amplitude of the change of humidity of the peat soils only (Fig. 10 c) has been reduced by 1.26 cm (from 1.94 to 0.68 with the peatland scheme).
+The TWS change of peat soils has a mean annual amplitude of 6.77 cm against 8.17 cm when the peatland scheme is not activated (STD).